IanAMcNeill/d20SW_rpg_character_creator/README.md

 This project is not complete but is well on its way.

 Update as of 12/13/2020:
+- Delete the file in the py_cache folder after downloading.
+It was only needed on GIT to make the directory.

-Known Errors and Crashes:
+-Known Errors and Crashes:

   - Choosing a separate species other than Bothan, Duro, Human, and Cerean
   - Mispelling any of the names mentioned in this document.
   - Choosing any classes other than FRINGER. (others are in the works)